jwhite02/fullstackMern/README.md

 # Full Stack MERN

-This application uses Express, MongoDB, ReactJS, and Node
+### An application that combines Express, MongoDB, ReactJS, and Node
 ***
-App configure a full stack MERN architecture
+App use the full stack MERN architecture